LogtalkDotOrg/logtalk3/manuals/sources/userman/nomenclature.rst

 Note that the same terms can have different meanings in different languages.
 A good example is *class*.
-The support for meta-classes in e.g. Smalltalk translates to a concept of class that is different is key aspects from the concept of class in e.g. Java or C++.
+The support for meta-classes in e.g. Smalltalk translates to a concept of class that is different in key aspects from the concept of class in e.g. Java or C++.
 Other terms that can have different meanings are *delegation* and *forwarding*.
 There are also cases where the same concept is found under different names in some languages (e.g. *self*